 In writing and selecting the title for this blog post I stopped to read it out loud.
 To me these words are so powerful.
-It represented such an important part of my life and many years.
-Looking back over all these years the signs should have been seen.
+It represented such an important part of my life and years.
+Looking back over these years the signs should have been seen.
 I secretly longed for a deeper connection and partnership.
 A connection he was never capable of giving anyone before me and certainly not then to me.
 It would quickly be fabricated at times to smooth things over whenever I noticed him outwardly contradicting his previously stated priorities to me, and to us.
 I suppose I was so hungry for the deeper connection I was easily satiated with moments of false, fabricated deep connection.
 That’s something I’ve had to learn to forgive myself for, overlooking so much of his deep seated daily dysfunction.

 His alcoholism was secondary to his Personality Disorder.
 Alcoholism is often hereditary and almost always secondary to much deeper, hidden issues and plaguing inner pain.